gatsbyjs/gatsby/docs/blog/2017-03-08-gatsbygram-case-study/index.md

 Glamor lets you write *real CSS* in JavaScript inline in your React.js components.
 It is used for *component* styles.

-Typography.js exposes two helper javascript functions, `rhythm` and `scale` to help keep your design in sync as you make changes.
+Typography.js exposes two helper JavaScript functions, `rhythm` and `scale` to help keep your design in sync as you make changes.
 Instead of using hard-coded spacing values (which break as soon as you change your global theme), you use the Typography.js helper functions e.g.